DIRECTOR - THOMAS LAURANCE

 PRODUCER - CASSANDRA SIGSGAARD

-With a passion for original stories by visionary filmmakers who challenge boundaries and preconceptions, Cassandra’s theatrical credits include the award-winning feature debut NINA FOREVER, directed by the Blaine brothers, hailed as “strikingly original” by Screen International which premiered at SXSW; and the feature documentary, INDIA IN A DAY, directed by Richie Mehta and executive produced by Ridley Scott.
-The documentary premiered at Sheffield Doc Fest and the Toronto International Film Festival, and was released theatrically in India and worldwide by Youtube.
+With a passion for original stories by visionary filmmakers, Cassandra’s theatrical credits include the award-winning feature debut NINA FOREVER, directed by the Blaine brothers, hailed as “strikingly original” by Screen International which premiered at SXSW; and the feature documentary, INDIA IN A DAY, directed by Richie Mehta and executive produced by Ridley Scott.
+The film premiered at Sheffield Doc Fest and the Toronto International Film Festival, and was released theatrically in India and worldwide by Youtube.
 Her latest feature, the film noir THE LESSON, directed by Alice Troughton and starring Richard E. Grant, Julie Delpy and Daryl McCormack will have its world premiere at the Tribeca International Film Festival in New York in June, before its theatrical release.

 PRODUCER - JODIE TAYLOR